Slow Roasted Tomato Hummus

 - This will keep in the refrigerator for several weeks if it’s in a container with a tight lid.

-- Sprinkle finished hummus with Sumac if desired.
+- Sprinkle finished hummus with Sumac (affiliate link) if desired.

 - Serve with pita bread, lavash, crackers, celery sticks, carrots, or red pepper strips.